Key Takeaways:

 Copyright law protects various forms of creative expression, including artistic craftsmanship and works made available to the public through sale or distribution.

-In India, the copyright application process allows creators to formally establish their legal rights and seek legal remedies in case of copyright infringements.
+In India, the copyright application process allows creators to formally establish their legal rights and seek legal actions in case of copyright infringements.
+The claims to copyright infringements are severe.

-Copyright ownership can be assigned to others through agreements or contracts, ensuring fair compensation and control over the copyrighted work.
+Copyright ownership can be assigned to others through agreements or contracts, ensuring fair compensation and control over the copyrighted work during the copyright duration.

 FAQs